project-ida/notes/Strong-field quantum phonodynamics.md

 The electric field depends on the frequency and so in principle we can bring the field down to manageable levels.
 However, the smaller the field, the greater than size of the experiment because smaller field has to act over a greater distance in order to produce phonon energies required from Eq. $\ref{eq:strongfieldconditiononn}$.

-A simple test of practicality is to substitute the largest practical $E$ field of $\sim 10^{11}$.
+A simple test of practicality is to substitute the largest practical $E$ field of $\sim 10^{11} \rm Vm^{-1}$.
 It should be noted that this field is used for acceleration of charged particles and not for trapping of ions.
-It will however give us a good bound for how large a hypothetical trap might need to be.
+It will however give us a good bound for how large a hypothetical trap would need to be.

 For a single palladium nucleus with $Z \sim 50$, the size of the trap $d$ can be estimated from force multiplied by distance: